KianAnd19/signature-verification/README.md

 ## Performance

-The model was trained for 10 epochs, however the model achieved 100% accuracy on the test set after 3 epochs.
-(This worked better than I expected)
+The model was trained for 10 epochs, achieving 100% accuracy on the 10th epoch.

 ![image](images/metrics.png)